asyncapi/generator/docs/generator_template.md

 ## Background context

-There is a list of [community maintained templates](https://www.asyncapi.com/docs/tools/generator/template#generator-templates-list), but what if you require customized output from the generator?
+There is a list of [community maintained templates](https://www.asyncapi.com/docs/tools/generator/template#generator-templates-list), but what if you do not find what you need?
 In that case, you'll create a user-defined template that generates custom output from the generator.
 Before you create the template, you'll need to have an [AsyncAPI document](https://www.asyncapi.com/docs/tools/generator/asyncapi-document) that defines the properties you want to use in your template to test against.
 In this tutorial, you'll use the following template saved in the `test/fixtures/asyncapi.yml` file in your template project directory.

 ``` yml